cinout/ACME_BUY/README.md

 - [ ] Support track list info adding
 - [ ] update signupMethod for Google/Facebook login
 - [ ] support video upload
+- [ ] customer/seller can rate each other if they arrived at an order
 - [ ] seller is limited to changing price/discount once a week
+- [ ] Password change in Udemy Section 75